 I nodded and turned back to the door to unlock it.
 I wasn’t sure why I had blurted that out about my brother.
 It was not something I usually shared.
-People who knew my books knew it but it wasn’t something I mentioned in day to day conversation.
-It had happened a long time ago in what seemed to have been another life.
+People who knew my books knew it, but I didn’t mention it in day-to-day conversation.
+It had happened a long time ago in what seemed like another life.

 I got the door open and we entered.
 I flicked on the light.
 I had one of the smallest units in the complex.
-The bottom floor was an open floor plan with a living room flowing into a small dining area and then the kitchen beyond it and separated only by a counter with a sink.
-Along the right wall was a set of stairs leading up to a loft which was my bedroom.
-There was a full bath up there and a powder room on the first floor beneath the stairs.
+The bottom floor was open-plan, with a living room flowing into a small dining area and then the kitchen beyond it, separated only by a counter with a sink.
+Along the right wall was a set of stairs leading up to a loft, which was my bedroom.
+There was a full bath up there and a half bath on the first floor beneath the stairs.
 Less than a thousand square feet in total.
 The place was neat and orderly but that was only because it was starkly furnished and featured little in the way of personal touches.
-I had turned the dining room table into a work area.
+I had turned the dining-room table into a work area.
 A printer sat at the head of the table.
-Everything was set for me to go to work on my next book and it had been that way since I moved in.
+Everything was set for me to go to work on my next book – and it had been that way since I moved in.

 Mattson pointed to the couch that was positioned for watching the flat screen on the wall over the gas fireplace I never used.

-There were two other chairs across a coffee table but like the couch they were threadbare and worn, having spent decades in my prior homes.
+There were two other chairs across a coffee table, but like the couch they were threadbare and worn, having spent decades in my prior homes.
 The decline of my fortunes was reflected in my housing and transportation.
-I wondered if Mattson and Sakai knew anything about that.

-Mattson looked at the two chairs and chose the one that looked cleanest and sat down.
+Mattson looked at the two chairs, chose the one that looked cleanest and sat down.
 Sakai, the stoic, remained standing.

 “Who got killed?”
 I asked.